muhammad-akbrrr/gold-rush-smartcontract/README.md

 pub struct Round {
   // --- Identity ---
-  pub id: u64,                   // Unique identifier for the round (incremental from config.current_round_counter). pub asset: [u8; 8],             // The asset being bet on (e.g., Gold, Stock) as a fixed-size byte array. pub start_time: i64,           // The timestamp when round is scheduled to start. pub end_time: i64,             // The timestamp when round is scheduled to end. pub vault: Pubkey,             // The vault account holding the bets for this round. pub vault_bump: u8,         // A bump seed for the vault PDA. pub market_type: MarketType,   // The type of market (GoldPrice, StockPrice).
+  pub id: u64,                   // Unique identifier for the round (incremental from config.current_round_counter). pub start_time: i64,           // The timestamp when round is scheduled to start. pub end_time: i64,             // The timestamp when round is scheduled to end. pub vault: Pubkey,             // The vault account holding the bets for this round. pub vault_bump: u8,            // A bump seed for the vault PDA. pub market_type: MarketType,   // The type of market (GoldPrice, StockPrice).

   // --- State ---